 Slaughter plants that violate the humane slaughter law may face one or more enforcement actions, including suspension of plant operations.
 AWI has issued a report on humane slaughter enforcement, and the organization maintains a listing of federal slaughterhouses that have been suspended due to violations of the humane slaughter law.

-Suspension information is presented in Excel format and organized alphabetically by the name of the slaughter plant.
+Suspension information is organized alphabetically by the name of the slaughter plant.
 USDA enforcement records, which describe the humane slaughter violation and how it was addressed, are available from AWI upon request.*

 What constitutes a humane slaughter violation?

-* Contact Dena Jones (email@example.com), AWI Farm Animal Program Manager, to receive assistance in obtaining slaughter plant enforcement documents.
+*Contact Dena Jones (email@example.com), AWI Farm Animal Program Director, to receive assistance in obtaining livestock and/or poultry slaughter plant enforcement documents.